-At the Inn we have opened our common areas, with breakfast currently being available in the dining room (social distancing measures in place) or in guests’ bedrooms.
-After July 31, we are temporarily suspending our hot, sit-down breakfast offering.
+At the Inn, our common areas are open to pass through to check in/out, and pick up items.
+We are following the same guidelines as our local restaurants and have temporarily suspended our hot, sit-down breakfast offering.
 Instead, a to-go breakfast will be available to eat in your room or take with you for later in the day.

 For fishing, Olympic NP has opened Lake Crescent, Sol Duc River, Gray Wolf River, Dosewallips River, Duckabush River, North Fork Skokomish River, Kalaloch Creek, Cedar Creek, Mosquito Creek and mountain lakes as per normal fishing seasons and regulations.